Ritesh060/Wine_Variety_Prediction/README.md

 ## Demo of the website and API

-The demo demonstrating the website and API and can be found [here](https://www.youtube.com/watch?v=wx2nyWc_ais).
+A demo demonstrating the website and API and can be found [here](https://www.youtube.com/watch?v=wx2nyWc_ais).

 ## Insights
 Insights on the data are found by visualising and calculating the mean of parameters or by analysing count of parameters.
 This analysis can be found [here](https://github.com/Ritesh060/Wine_Variety_Prediction/blob/main/Data_Analysis.ipynb).